101 Weather And Home Weather Station Facts & Tips You Need To Know

 You can read all about weather balloons in this article.

 45) The Effect Of Climate Change On Animal Life

-If you think us humans are having a rough time adjusting to extreme weather conditions, spare a though for our friends in the animal kingdom.
+If you think us humans are having a rough time adjusting to extreme weather conditions, spare a thought for our friends in the animal kingdom.
 They may be in for a rough ride ahead.

 Warmer water favors female turtle development, while colder water encourages male turtles development.
 The global rise in ocean temperatures can clearly be seen in the domination of female sea turtles in this area.
-It may spell trouble for future reproduction and survival of the species though.
+It may spell trouble for future reproduction and survival of the species, though.